 Here you can also add variations for your products and set different prices for each one.
 However, note that you can only add 3 variants (size, color, material, etc).

-If you’re looking for a great eCommerce solution where you can take advantage of multi-channel and omnichannel to boost your sales, Shopify is surely a wise choice for you.
-Shopify provides merchants with a total of 8 sale channels including Facebook, Instagram, Amazon… By connecting each sales channel to Shopify, you can easily monitor all of your products, orders, and customers in just one place.
+If you’re looking for an excellent eCommerce solution where you can take advantage of multi-channel and omnichannel to boost your sales, Shopify is undoubtedly a wise choice for you.
+Shopify provides merchants with a total of 8 sale channels, including Facebook, Instagram, Amazon… By connecting each sales channel to Shopify, you can easily monitor all of your products, orders, and customers in just one place.

-- Allow you to create and manage Marketing and Ads campaign on Shopify
+- Allow you to create and manage Marketing and Ads campaigns on Shopify

 - Let you run Ads retargeting

-- Add the “Contact Us” button into your store
+- Add the “Contact Us” button to your store

 - Bring you the ability to customize your automated messages

 Besides Social media and POS, in this review, we will mention the integration of Shopify with marketplaces.

 Shopify also allows merchants to connect with some of the best eCommerce platforms and marketplaces around the world, such as Amazon or Handshake (available in the US).

 - Link Shopify to your existing Amazon listings or create a new list on your Amazon store.